felixphilipk/Deep_Funding_Analytics/Readme.md

 Welcome to the **Dependency Graph Analyzer**!
 This project aims to predict funding allocation between open-source software repositories based on historical data and their dependency relationships.
 This is a challenge project to build a deep funding model.

-We plan to integrate **Airbyte** for ingesting real-time data from multiple sources, specifically for the data listed in the [deepfunding/dependency-graph](https://github.com/deepfunding/dependency-graph) repository.

 ## 🚀 Getting Started

 These instructions will help you set up and run the project on your local machine for development and testing purposes.